Usul1980/Large-Language-Model-/README.md

 Now to download a tiny LLM, the one I initially went with is called phi3 and is around 2.2GB.
-Run the following line to download it and start running it: ollama run phi3 it will download it and start it up automatically! \n Once that’s done, give it a question:
+Run the following line to download it and start running it: ollama run phi3 it will download it and start it up automatically!

+Once that’s done, give it a question: